AlteredCoder/pyclamav/README.md

 - `--config`: Path to the JSON configuration file.
 Default is `config.json`.
 - `--modified-since`: Duration for which files will be scanned (e.g., `24h` for 24 hours, `48h` for 48 hours).
 Default is `24h`.
 - `--verbose`: Enable verbose mode.
 Default is `False`.
-- `--process`: Number of processes to use for scanning.
-Default is `5`.

 ### Examples